 Controlled Act of Psychotherapy

 Registered Psychotherapists are authorized to perform the controlled act of psychotherapy.
-By definition in the Regulated Health Professions Act, this involves five elements:
+Learn more about what this means for clients.

 What to Expect from a Registered Psychotherapist